-Read the root hints from this file.
-Default is nothing,
+using

+zone

+The

+it

+files, with root nameserver names and addresses only.

 default may become outdated, when servers change, therefore

-it

 is good practice to use a root-hints file.

+'''

 hide-identity: <yes or no>

 If enabled id.server and hostname.bind queries are refused.

+'''

 identity: <string>

 Set the identity to report.
 If set to "", the default, then

+the

 hostname of the server is returned.

 hide-version: <yes or no>

-If enabled version.server and version.bind queries are refused.
+If enabled version.server and version.bind queries are

+refused.

 version: <string>

 Set the version to report.
 If set to "", the default, then

+the

 package version is returned.

 target-fetch-policy: <"list of numbers">

 Set the target fetch policy used by unbound to determine if

 it

-should fetch nameserver target addresses opportunistically.
+The

 policy is described per dependency depth.

-depth

-The number of values determines the maximum dependency

-that unbound will pursue in answering a query.
-A value of
+depth -1 dependency positive num- The number of values determines the maximum dependency that unbound will pursue in answering a query.
+A value of means to fetch all targets opportunistically for that depth.

-dependency

-means to fetch all targets opportunistically for that

-positive

-depth.
 A value of 0 means to fetch on demand only.
-A

-value fetches that many targets opportunistically.
+A value fetches that many targets opportunistically.

-num-

-Enclose the list between quotes ("") and put spaces between
+Enclose the list between quotes ("") and put spaces between numbers.

-numbers.
 The default is "3 2 1 0 0".
 Setting all zeroes, "0 0 0 harden-short-buflen: <yes or no> Very small EDNS buffer sizes from queries are ignored.
 Default is off, since it is legal protocol wise to send these, and unbound tries to give very small answers to these queries, where possible.